 The team at Parnall & Adams, which includes a career civil litigator and a prosecutor, understands that an accident can take a devastating toll on your life.
 You may face lengthy and repeated negotiations with the insurance company, hefty medical expenses, and even potentially court.
 Thankfully, at Parnall & Adams, we are here to help you.

 We will be the negotiating force you need when dealing with insurance companies and other legal teams.
 We have the experience and knowledge to ensure you have the best strategy tailored to your case.
 Call Parnall & Adams Law today at (505) 886-4446 or contact us online for more information about our services or to request a consultation.
-We will make sure you receive the financial compensation and justice you deserve.
+We will make sure you receive the financial compensation and justice you deserve, and ensure a correct process for how to file an insurance claim after a car accident.